Róisín Kelly Readings

 ‘I first came across Róisín Kelly and her work at the Cork International Poetry Festival few years ago, and was struck by the composure, poise and precision of her reading, and also by the intensity, depth and luminescence of her poems.
 They succeed in being both intimate and personal, but also undoubtedly political.' - Victoria Kennefick, Unlaunched Books podcast

 Róisín Kelly's first full-length collection Mercy was published by Bloodaxe on 26 March 2020.
-It was due to be launched at the Cork International Poetry Festival on 27 March, but sadly the festival had to had to be cancelled due to the coronavirus outbreak.
-Her reading at the Cúirt International Festival of Literature will go ahead however, only in digital form.
+It was due to be launched at the Cork International Poetry Festival on 27 March 2020 but sadly the festival had to had to be cancelled due to the coronavirus outbreak.
+Her reading at the Cúirt International Festival of Literature went ahead as a digital audio event.

 In Mercy, Róisín Kelly attempts to reconcile her Catholic background with her pagan heritage.
 Both intimate and political, her poems of love and loss sit alongside those looking at women's rights and oppressed peoples across the world.
 Her poetry draws on religion, nature, astronomy, history and mythology, as well as on her own extensive travels.
 Donald Trump's mother, Mary Anne MacLeod, features in a poem that takes its first line from 'The Colonel' in Carolyn Forché's The Country Between Us.

 Born in west Belfast and raised in Leitrim, Róisín now lives in Cork.
 Her pamphlet Rapture (Southword, 2016) was described by Leanne O’Sullivan as ‘fierce and mysterious, beautiful and compelling’.